Velaa Private Island

 Secluded on a pristine private beach, the four bedroom Velaa Private Residences are some of the largest single accommodation options anywhere in the Maldives, ideal of large families.
 The carefully curated interiors deliver comfort, style and elegance in equal measure.
 Large enough to accommodate a group of up to 10 members of family or friends, these two-storey detached residences are laid out with privacy in mind.
 Each of the four bedrooms faces the ocean across a stretch of golden sand, the first floor bedrooms have generous balconies while the ground floor open onto the pool.
 Indoor and outdoor bathrooms are connected by a garden atrium.
 Flanked by two gazebos for dining, resting or playing, the pool faces the ocean and is the central focus.
 Behind the living space there is a gym, spa room and outdoor living area which offers a quiet space to retire to.
 Subdued lighting and large format photography provide visual breaks to the sea of natural wood and stone that set the tone of the interiors.

-The Lha Velaa (Little Turtle) Kids' club has been cleverly designed and create daily programs suited to each age group.
+The Lha Velaa (Little Turtle) Kids' club has been cleverly designed and create daily programmes suited to each age group.
 The resort is well set up for families, with many two-bedroom options as well as the large four bedroom residence.
 Baby-sitting is available.
 For the standard rooms, you can sleep two adults and one child.

 |Athiri & Avi Bar||